 Each year there are more and more, but, in general, we receive 250 executive summaries annually.

-It may seem a lot, but when you think of how much needs to be investigated in spinal cord research, the number of applications does not seem that high.
 Example research areas include the nature of acute injury itself, the effects of secondary damage, axon regeneration and the understanding of glial scaring and stem cells.
 There are many open-ended questions.

 Back to the selection process: What happens next?

 Within the executive summary process, we sort the applications by project theme.
 For example, into stem cell applications or projects that focus on electrical stimulation.
 This helps us to identify whether each researcher’s themes and issues are new or not.
 We also examine how the project could be clinically relevant, meaning does it have the potential to lead to real treatment or is there relevant application for the patient.
-This is very important for us.

 So then you create a short list, do you?